 Dr. Olu Ijose

-"I am Chair of the Division of Management, Marketing and Entrepreneurship (MME) and Professor of Management in the College of Business.
-I received my Ph.D. in Labor and Human Resources with concentrations in Industrial Relations, Labor Economics and Human Resource Planning from Ohio State University 1989.
+"I am Associate Provost and Associate Vice President of Academic Affairs for Governors State University.
+I received my Ph.D. in Labor and Human Resources with concentrations in Industrial Relations, Labor Economics, and Human Resource Planning from Ohio State University in 1989.
 I joined Governors State University in 2010.

-My research interests have evolved over time, influenced by my corporate experience and over the last 7 years has been focused on global value chains, knowledge transfer and economic growth.
-My research has been published in journals such as Competitiveness Review, Academy of Business Research Journal of Scholastic Inquiry: Business and Journal of Developing Areas.
+My research interests have evolved, influenced by my corporate experience, and over the last 7 years have been focused on global value chains, knowledge transfer, and economic growth.
+My research has been published in journals such as Competitiveness Review, Academy of Business Research Journal of Scholastic Inquiry: Business, and Journal of Developing Areas.